NEC V20: ISA extensions

-Lawsuit
+Lawsuits

-In 1982 Intel sued NEC over the latter's μPD8086 and μPD8088.
+In 1982, Intel sued NEC over the latter's μPD8086 and μPD8088.
 This suit was settled out of court, with NEC agreeing to license the designs from Intel.

-In late 1984 Intel again filed suit against NEC, claiming that the microcode in the V20 and V30 infringed its patents for the 8088 and 8086 processors.
+In late 1984, Intel again filed suit against NEC, claiming that the microcode in the V20 and V30 infringed its patents for the 8088 and 8086 processors.
 NEC software engineer Hiroaki Kaneko had studied both the hardware design of the Intel CPUs and the original Intel microcode.

-In its ruling, the court determined that the microcode in the control store constitutes a computer program, and so is protected by copyright.
-They further found Intel had forfeited their copyright by neglecting to ensure that all second-source chips were suitably marked.
-The court also determined that NEC did not simply copy Intel's microcode, and that the microcode in the V20 and V30 was sufficiently different from Intel's to not infringe Intel's patents.
+In its ruling, on September 22, 1986, the court determined that the microcode in the control store constitutes a computer program, and so is protected by copyright.
+They further found Intel to have forfeited their copyright by neglecting to ensure that all second-source chips were suitably marked.
+The court also determined that NEC did not simply copy Intel's microcode, and that the microcode in the V20 and V30 was sufficiently different from Intel's to not infringe Intel's copyright.

 The judge in the case accepted NEC's cleanroom evidence.
 He also approved of NEC's use of reverse engineering with respect to the creation of NEC's Rev.2 microcode, without commenting on it with respect to the Rev.0 code.